 Why It’s a Top Pick: The Janji Transit Tech Cap provides a secure fit and features super-smooth, weather-resistant fabric that’s breathable and extremely sun protective.

-The Janji Transit Tech Cap is very comfortable; the softshell buttery fabric is durable, and the smooth pull-through back tab makes dialing in tightness easy mid-run.
+The Janji Transit Tech Cap is very comfortable, the buttery softshell fabric is durable, and the smooth pull-through back tab makes dialing in tightness easy mid-run.
 “The interior sweatband is nice and wide — about one inch — and non-abrasive.
-I have sensitive skin, so it’s nice to pull this cap on out-of-box and have zero itch or irritation against my forehead,” said one of our veteran product testers and ultrarunners.
+I have sensitive skin, so it’s nice to pull this cap on and have zero itch or irritation against my forehead,” said one of our veteran product testers and ultrarunners.

-Choosing this classic silhouette also makes our green thumb feel good: the material is 91% recycled polyester.
+Choosing this classic silhouette also makes us feel good: The material is 91% recycled polyester.

 - Back strap is easy to adjust while being worn